Nextome/nextome-documentation-zudoku/pages/mobile/localization/android-setting-up.md

 # Android setting up

-A full working example app is available on [this repository](https://github.com/Nextome/nextome-phoenix-android-whitelabel).
-Run the MapActivity to see Nextome Sdk in action.
-It also contains a seamless outdoor/indoor map integration using OpenStreetMap for outdoor and Nextome Flutter Map for indoor.

 ## Prerequisites
 - Your project has min SDK version >= 24;
 - Have working credentials for our Artifactory repository;